 The District remained closed for the remainder of the 2019-20 school year in accordance with guidance from the Santa Clara County Office of Education and the Santa Clara County Public Health Department and the Governor, and implemented distance learning for all students.
-Instruction for this 2023-2024 school year is in person.
+In-person instruction resumed in Spring 2021.
 To maintain healthy staff and students, and to slow the spread of COVID-19, the District continues to follow the California Department of Health guidance.